se310-Team4/KKDZ/README.md

 **Initial set up:**

 - Use Visual Studio Code as your IDE.
+We also recommend Prettier for code formatting.
 - [Install NodeJS](https://nodejs.org/en/download) (Choose either "LTS" or "Current")
 - Clone this repository
 - Open this repository folder in your terminal, and run `npm install`